winsbe01/bathouselabs.com/_posts/2011-09-18-Steve-Martin--Rare-Bird-Alert.markdown

 **Listen to it if:** you thought Steve Martin was just a hack.
 Well, he's not, hater.

-**Memorable Tunes:** Athiests Don't Have No Songs.
-It's an a capella tune about athiests' unfortunate lack of songs, in comparison to the vast library of religious songs.
+**Memorable Tunes:** Atheists Don't Have No Songs.
+It's an a capella tune about atheists' unfortunate lack of songs, in comparison to the vast library of religious songs.
 It's hilarious, first of all.
 It's also an extremely talented a capella mix.
 (Note: Steve, while he's proven himself in so many other mediums, is not a very good singer.
 Sorry Steve.)